Mercedes 60hp

 The Mercedes Simplex 60 hp was an automobile manufactured by Daimler Motoren Gesellschaft in 1903 and 1904.

 Its predecessor was the Mercedes 35hp which had been the fastest production car in the world.
 Unlike the 35 hp though, this wasn't a racing car and became Mercedes' top of the range model.
 It had a low pressed steel chassis and a cast-alloy 9.3L engine, giving a top speed of 68 mi/h.
-The car came with two or four passenger bodywork and only four still exist today.
+The car came with two or four passenger bodywork.
+Of the 102 chassis produced, only four still exist today.

 History

-On 11/12 July 1904 Harry Harkness set the first record for the Mount Washington Hillclimb Auto Race with a 24:37.6sec.
+On 11/12 July 1904 Harry Harkness set the first record for the Mount Washington Hillclimb Auto Race with a time of 24 minutes 37.6 seconds.